liforra/gitea-glpi-tui/README.md

    - Install Pillow: `pip install Pillow`
    - Application will fall back to text icons if images are unavailable

+6. **Operating System or Components Not Saved**
+   - The application includes automatic component handling through the GLPI library
+   - If components still don't appear, check GLPI permissions for device management
+   - Verify that the user account has rights to create and link device components

+7. **Component Creation Fails**
+   - Ensure your GLPI user has permissions to create Device items (DeviceProcessor, DeviceGraphicCard, etc.)
+   - Check that the manufacturer ID exists in your GLPI instance
+   - Review logs for specific component creation errors

+8. **Config File Not Found After Building**
+   - The executable creates the config file in the same directory as the executable
+   - Ensure you have write permissions in the directory where the executable is located
+   - Check the log file for specific error messages about config file creation

 ### Build Issues

 1. **Missing Dependencies in Executable**